Smiths Group (OTCMKTS:SMGZY) Shares Gap Down – Here’s What Happened

-Smiths Group PLC (OTCMKTS:SMGZY – Get Free Report)’s share price gapped down prior to trading on Thursday .
-The stock had previously closed at $35.35, but opened at $33.81.
-Smiths Group shares last traded at $33.89, with a volume of 990 shares traded.
+Smiths Group PLC (OTCMKTS:SMGZY – Get Free Report) gapped down before the market opened on Friday .
+The stock had previously closed at $32.03, but opened at $29.77.
+Smiths Group shares last traded at $28.90, with a volume of 7,709 shares trading hands.

-Several research analysts have issued reports on SMGZY shares.
-Zacks Research lowered Smiths Group from a “hold” rating to a “strong sell” rating in a research report on Thursday, January 29th.
-Berenberg Bank raised Smiths Group from a “hold” rating to a “strong-buy” rating in a research note on Wednesday, January 21st.
-Finally, Citigroup restated a “buy” rating on shares of Smiths Group in a report on Thursday, January 29th.
-One analyst has rated the stock with a Strong Buy rating, one has assigned a Buy rating and one has issued a Sell rating to the company’s stock.
-According to MarketBeat.com, Smiths Group has a consensus rating of “Moderate Buy”.
+Several analysts have issued reports on SMGZY shares.
+Citigroup restated a “buy” rating on shares of Smiths Group in a report on Thursday, January 29th.
+Zacks Research downgraded Smiths Group from a “hold” rating to a “strong sell” rating in a report on Thursday, January 29th.
+Finally, Berenberg Bank raised Smiths Group from a “hold” rating to a “strong-buy” rating in a research report on Wednesday, January 21st.
+One research analyst has rated the stock with a Strong Buy rating, one has given a Buy rating and one has issued a Sell rating to the company’s stock.
+According to MarketBeat, the company presently has a consensus rating of “Moderate Buy”.

 Smiths Group Price Performance